CyrusKashef/BK_Randomizer/README.txt

 * Skip Furnace: Going past the 765 Note Door will skip the Furnace Fun pad area and lead straight to the 810 Note Door room.
 Also changes Brentilda's text to potentially give useful hints.
 * No Detransformations: Removes all transformation barriers in the lair.
 Warning: Some areas may softlock the transformations.
 * Final Battle Difficulty: On a scale of 1 to 3, it adds effects to the grunty fight.
 Zero turns off the feature.
 * Monster House: Replaces some items with enemies.
+Each level adds a layer of enemies.
 * What Floor?: Removes collision with the floor.
 Shock Jump Pads are placed on the field to help move around, and the pillars will still have collision.
+Each level removes Shock Jump Pads.
 * Mini Me: Gruntilda shrinks in size, making her harder to hit.
+Each level makes her smaller.

 ##### Mumbo's Mountain
-* Include Flowers: If the notes/eggs/feathers feature is not set to 'none', the flowers in the level will be included.
+* Include Flowers: If the notes/eggs/feathers feature is not set to 'none', the flowers in the level will be included in shuffling.

 ##### Treasure Trove Cove
 * Scattered Notes/Eggs/Feathers: Notes, eggs, and feathers are scattered across the level, both in the water and in the air, based on the location they would normally appear.
 (I think as of releasing this, sometimes notes and feathers don't get shuffled, but that's a problem for future me).